rust-lang/book/src/ch18-02-trait-objects.md

 Recall in [“Performance of Code Using Generics”][performance-of-code-using-generics]<!-- ignore --> in Chapter 10 our discussion on the monomorphization process performed on generics by the
-compiler: the compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
+compiler: The compiler generates nongeneric implementations of functions and methods for each concrete type that we use in place of a generic type parameter.
 The code that results from monomorphization is doing _static dispatch_, which is when the compiler knows what method you’re calling at